How to: Use Dual Inputs With Input Operators

 Configure the Hidden Component

-Before you can add your Data Workflow, you'll need a place to store its output.
-For that, you'll use a Hidden component.
+Before you add your Data Workflow, you'll configure a Hidden component to store its output.

-1. Drag and drop a Hidden component onto your canvas.
-Place your Hidden component below your Multi-Select Dropdown component.
+1. Drag and drop a Hidden component onto your canvas, placing it below your Select a dog size: Multi-Select Dropdown component.

-2. Enter dwfOutput in the Property ID and Canvas Label Text.
+2. In the Property ID and Canvas Label Text fields, enter dwfOutput.

 3. Click Save.